PinkLizard314/Library_8051/README.md

 # Library_8051
 MCU original : Dallas DS89C450

-C documents were written with KEIL IDE
+C documents were written with KEIL IDE.

-C++ documents were written with IAR 8051
+C++ documents were written with IAR 8051.

-Hardware related functions are in BCP.c
+Hardware related functions are in BCP.c.
 All classes must be declared with those functions as parameters.